top of page

 Mastectomy Recovery Without Reconstruction: Week-by-Week Guide to Going Flat

-Why More Women Are Choosing to Go Flat After Mastectomy After a breast cancer diagnosis, one of the most personal decisions you will face is whether to pursue breast reconstruction.
-While many women choose to rebuild their breast shape through surgery, a growing number of women are making the equally valid choice to forgo reconstruction entirely.
-This decision, often referred to as "going flat" or "living flat," represents a powerful choice that comes with numerous physical,
+Why More Women Are Choosing to Go Flat After Mastectomy After a breast cancer diagnosis, one of the most personal decisions you face is whether to have breast reconstruction.
+Many women choose to rebuild their breast shape with surgery.
+But a growing number make the equally valid choice not to have reconstruction at all.
+This choice, often called “going flat” or “living flat,” is a powerful one.
+It comes with many physical, emotional, and practical advantages that are worth e

 Dr. Mahyar Foumani